anastassiavybornova/bike-node-planner-data-denmark/README.md

 <!-- * Which linestring layers? (`config-layers-linestring.yml`) -->
 * Which polygon layers? (`config-layers-polygon.yml`)

+All config files can be found in the `config` folder.

 [Click here](./docs/define-layers.md) for detailed instructions on how to define data download settings, the study area, and the evaluation layers.

 ## Step 4: Generate the data